 Designer tip: Minimizing the aspect ratio of the holes improves through hole plating quality and minimizes the chance of via failures.

-Additional thicknesses available through Custom Quote or, choose "Design Review Plus" option and select the closest thickness on the dropdown menu.
+Additional thicknesses are available through PCBpro and Custom.
+Please select the "other" in the thickness dropdown menu and input your custom thickness.
 Include all layer thickness requirements on your drawing or "readme".

 Technical information on our laminate materials.